Skip to main content

 Stroke Ready Center

-Michigan STEMI care facilities that have obtained accreditation by a nationally recognized professional review organization and have met state requirements will apply to the state to be designated at that accredited level.
+• Michigan STEMI care facilities that have obtained accreditation by a nationally recognized professional certifying and accrediting organization and have met state requirements (these details have not been finalized) will apply to the state to be designated at that accredited level.
+The processes, forms, policies, and procedures for STEMI certification/accreditation will not be finalized until later in the development plan and is registry dependent.
+The advisory bodies will advise and assist in outlining this process more completely.

 For more information regarding accrediting bodies and the levels of care, follow the links provided below.